 If pathology appears in patients over the age of 40, however, the stakes are much different.
 According to two prospective studies in the United States, in 1997 10.5% and in 2002 17.3% of patients requiring third molar extractions were over the age of 40.
 If a patient is presenting later in life to have one or more third molar extracted, it is because active pathology has been diagnosed, making surgery no longer elective.
 The attendant complication rates are not just higher, but these patients were categorized as "very high risk patients" for surgery.
-These studies concluded, "[t]he risk to patients and to the profession can be dramatically reduced by considering early removal of abnormal third molars" and "based on our experience, we propose extraction of third molars during adolescence when the Xray indicates normal eruption cannot be expected due to lack of space or an abnormal position."
+These studies concluded, "[t]he risk to patients and to the profession can be dramatically reduced by considering early removal of abnormal third molars during adolescence when the X-ray indicates normal eruption cannot be expected due to lack of space or an abnormal position."